nayanex/Hangman-Game/README.md

+# Basic Instrctions

+To run the first version of the Hangman game, just execute:

+`python3 hangman_exe.py`

+This is a simple console game.

+In order to run the web version, execute:

+`python manage.py runserver`

 # **Project SetUp**

 To create a virtual environment, use the following command, where `".venv"` is the name of the environment folder: